Geezering/ahmm/md_docs3/Abstract_Expressionism.md

 - His later works feature bold, simple shapes and a limited palette, often depicting everyday objects and hooded figures as symbols of anxiety and injustice
 - Guston’s shift from abstraction to figuration has inspired many artists to follow their own creative instincts, regardless of trends
 ### In Simple Terms for Students:
-- Abstract Expressionism was about expressing strong feelings with new, bold ways of painting
+- **Abstract Expressionism** was about expressing strong feelings with new, bold ways of painting
-- Artists wanted to show what was inside their minds and hearts, not just what things looked like
+- **Artists wanted to show what was inside their minds and hearts**, not just what things looked like
-- The movement made New York the centre of the art world and changed how people thought about art forever[1][7]
+- **The movement made New York the centre of the art world** and changed how people thought about art forever[1][7]
 # Sources
 1
 - [Abstract expressionism | Tate](https://www.tate.org.uk/art/art-terms/a/abstract-expressionism)